spotinst/help/src/docs/elastigroup/release-notes/README.md

 * **ELS-0002: June 16th, 2024**: The new tutorials for <font color="#FC01CC">GCP</font> provide a comprehensive guide to managing and optimizing resources using Elastigroup in <font color="#FC01CC">GCP</font>.
 [Learn more](https://docs.spot.io/elastigroup/tutorials-gcp/)

-* **ELS-0001: April 4th, 2024**: You can now leverage availability zone scores and recommendations to optimize costs and minimize interruptions when selecting availability zones for launching instances.
+* **ELS-0001: April 4th, 2024**: You can now leverage availability zone scores and recommendations to reduce costs and minimize interruptions when selecting availability zones for launching instances.
 [Learn more](https://docs.spot.io/elastigroup/features/core-features/az-scores)

 ## Stateful Node